Safe Baby Soothing

 We know you need more than one way to safely shush your fussy baby.
+Learn about safe baby soothing.

 Parents seem to fear a fussy baby almost more than any other part of parenting.
 And baby boot camp begins the moment you hold your little one in your arms for the first time.
 Babies cry because they don’t yet talk—it’s your job to learn does that crying mean “I’m uncomfortable” or “I need a change” or “I need to be held.”
-Decoding babies’ cries is step one in becoming an expert in soothing baby.
+Decoding babies’ cries is step one in becoming an expert in baby soothing.

 As the parent, you’ve got the advantage.
 Your baby loves to be with you, and she or he wants your help navigating this new world.
 Even during pregnancy babies are comforted by the sounds of their parents talking.
 They know mom’s heartbeat and will quickly get to know dad’s.